ITP-xStory/p5js-shaders/docs/important-concepts.md

 ### Variable qualifiers: Using Varying
 Varying are per-fragment (per-pixel) parameters.
 They vary from pixel to pixel, unlike uniforms which are same for all pixels.
 Varying are typically used to pass texture coordinates that we get from WEBGL/p5 through our vertex shader to our fragment shader.
+It is common practive to prefix these with a "v" or "v_" when naming the variable.

 Our vert code:
 ```glsl